-We are happy to present our newest Artist Spotlight – Joanna Zeller Quentin of Moose Pants Studios.
+I am happy to present our newest Artist Spotlight – Joanna Zeller Quentin of Moose Pants Studios.
 Joanna paints with skill of anatomy, grace of movement and an energy which clearly expresses the noble horse.
 While her color palate sometimes defies the natural world, the power and personality of each horse is dramatically present in each work.
-We love her paintings and are pleased to feature her in this week’s blog.
-Joanna’s work has been featured by HITS Thermal on three covers and COTH.
-We do not doubt you’ll be seeing her art in many other places in the future.
+I love her paintings and am pleased to feature her in this week’s blog.
+Joanna’s work has been featured by HITS Thermal on three covers and by COTH.
+I do not doubt you’ll be seeing her art in many other places in the future.

 What is your favorite medium and why?